Mamba-in-Mamba: Centralized Mamba-Cross-Scan in Tokenized Mamba Model for Hyperspectral Image Classification: Methodology

 \subsubsection{\textbf{Gaussian Decay Mask (GDM)}}

-Instead of strictly utilizing binary values of 0 and 1 to determine which features to keep or discard, we propose the GDM as a soft mask that corresponds to the spectral and index distances in the sequence, centered on the pixel.
+To well distribute the influence of features from each step in the sequence, it is essential to apply nuanced weighting to each step’s features.
+Rather than relying on binary values of 0 and 1 to decide which features to retain or eliminate, we introduce the GDM as a soft mask.
+This GDM assigns weights based on spectral and index distances within the sequence, focusing around the central pixel.

 For instance, consider a forward feature sequence $\widetilde{\mathbf{s}_f}$ outputted by the Mamba model.
 It can be represented by:

 where $t\in\mathbb{Z}$, $0 \leq t \leq T$, and $T = \frac{p^2+1}{2}-1$, indexing the elements (steps) in the sub-sequence.
 The last step of the sub-sequence represents the center pixel in the patch.
 Therefore, the spatial GDM is calculated by evaluating the index difference between each step and the last step.